alocken/DS-Midterm-Project/README.md

 ## Challenges
 - Dealing with fragmented and nested JSON fields
 - Managing a large number of unique tags and cities
-- Identifying and resolving data leakage variables including within nested features
+- Identifying and resolving data leakage variables in both columns and nested features
 -

 ## Future Goals